 Vasculitis is a group of diseases that cause inflammation of blood vessels.
-Arteries and veins can be affected in several ways because each condition varies greatly.
-Arteries and veins are impacted by these diseases and each range in severity.
-Furthermore, most of these diseases can affect anyone.
-However, some do target specific groups of people.
+Arteries and veins are impacted by these diseases and vary in severity.

 Types of Vasculitis